philgermano/Dungeon_Brawlers_Front/README.md

 Dungeon Brawler

-Project Description
-Include:

-General App Idea/Purpose

-A React-Native app game themed after old school dungeon crawlers and the Combat Hero game books.
+This is a React-Native game themed after old school dungeon crawlers and the Combat Hero game books.
 It is turn based with a map built out of a series of rooms.
 The player will navigate the dungeon while trying to catch their opponent and defeat them.

 The player can log in using their google account through Auth0.
 They can save their game to the backend and load the data from their to start from where they left off.